Why the Decision Theoretic Perspective Misrepresents Frequentist Inference: 'Nuts and Bolts' vs. Learning from Data: Revisiting loss and risk functions

-In light of the crucial differences \textbf{[a]-[c]}, one can make a strong case that the objectives and the underlying reasoning of acceptance sampling are drastically different from those pertaining to a scientific context.
+Given the crucial differences in \textbf{[a]-[c]}, one can make a strong case that the objectives and the underlying reasoning of acceptance sampling are drastically different from those pertaining to learning from data in a scientific context.